 Ursaring grunted but made no effort to get up.
 "Fine then!
 Ursaring, return!"
 The boy angrily recalled Ursaring and selected another Poke Ball.
 "Lairon, take care of these pipsqueaks!"

 "Pipsqueaks?!"
 I thought angrily as the armour-clad Lairon burst out of his Poke Ball.
-We Roselia might be small, but we can put up a decent fight if we have to - and that was exactly what I meant to do.
+I might only be a Roselia, but I can put up a decent fight if I have to - and that was exactly what I meant to do.
 "Pidgeotto, you take Crawdaunt!"
 I said, only realising I was sounding like a human trainer after I'd said it.

 So I was on my own again.
-But one thing puzzled me - how had Pidgeotto pulled off a Hyper Beam in the first place?
-I'd always been told the Pidgey line couldn't learn that move until they reached the final stage, the Pidgeot.
+But one thing puzzled me.
+How had Pidgeotto pulled off a Hyper Beam in the first place?
+I'd always been told the Pidgey line couldn't learn that move until they reached their final stage, Pidgeot.
 Could it have been Mirror Move?
-Possibly - I'd once heard that some members of the Pidgey line could copy their opponent's last Attack using this move, but I'd never seen it in action before . . .
+Possibly.
+I'd once heard that some members of the Pidgey line could copy their opponent's last Attack using that move, but I'd never seen it in action before . . .

-My thoughts were interupted by the boy's snide voice directing his Pokemon.
+My thoughts were interrupted by the boy's snide voice directing his Pokemon.
 "Crawdaunt and Lairon!
 Flatten that Roselia!"

 "Oh no you don't!"
 I muttered.
-I quickly decided on a Stun Spore, hoping that would slow the two Pokemon down.
-I turned a pirouette, shaking a fine yellow powder out of my body and watching with satisfaction as it drifted towards Lairon and Crawdaunt.
+I quickly decided on a Stun Spore, hoping it would slow the two Pokemon down.
+I performed a pirouette, shaking a fine yellow powder out of my body and watching with satisfaction as it drifted towards Lairon and Crawdaunt.

 "Lairon, use Dig to evade it!" ordered the boy.
 And Lairon started tearing at the ground with his powerful claws, sending soil flying as he dug a tunnel.
-I was in serious trouble; a Dig Attack could do a lot of damage if the Pokemon doing it broke the surface underneath you and the boy still had that Quilava in one of his Poke Balls.
-If that pesky Fire Type came out, I was toast - literally.
+I was in serious trouble; a Dig Attack can do a lot of damage if the Pokemon doing it breaks the surface underneath you and the boy still had that Quilava in one of his Poke Balls.
+If that pesky Fire Type came out, I was toast.
 Still, at least I'd managed to paralyse the Crawdaunt . . .